BrianPugh/lox/docs/examples.rst

     >>> with rwlock('w'):
     ...     # Perform resource write here

-While the peoplle task would look like
+While the people task would look like

 .. doctest::
     :skipif: True